 I’m also the co-founder of Zaka focused on democratizing AI in the Middle East and North Africa.
 We have a focus on building AI communities, and one passion my co-founders and I have is to identify ways we can push AI communities, like City AI, to further their local and global societal impact.

 Alpesh, how did you get started at IEEE SA?

 This logic is also part of my role to foster ecosystem growth through proper impactful frameworks and outcomes.
-We not only support communities to help them solve problems, but support their abilities to scale through partnership with common minded organizations such as City AI.
+We not only support communities to help them solve problems, but support their abilities to scale through a partnership with common-minded organizations such as City AI.
 City AI has a wonderful group of leaders and volunteers committed to looking forward to the implications on AI regarding cities.
-Their bottom up approach is similar to how IEEE SA works in many ways.
+Their bottom-up approach is similar to how IEEE SA works in many ways.

 Reem, how does City AI support the local programs and branches of your partners?

 We like to think of City AI as the bridge that works to map local efforts and bring them into a global spotlight.
 We aim to provide cities with support to push their efforts to a much bigger scale.
 We do this by partnering with other communities or different global efforts, like this IEEE partnership.
 What we’ve discovered and what we foster is that different societies get exposed to AI technology while also making use of it for local problems or local issues that are particularly significant to them.
 So we’re not necessarily defining things for them; we’re supporting and amplifying them.

 Most of the programs happen through local ambassadors.
 These efforts include different types of events, ranging from discussion panels to meetups, workshops, bootcamps, and hackathons.
 A lot of the work is focused on bringing awareness to AI and applying this knowledge to solve local problems for each specific city based on their context and needs.
 We also support efforts where different cities collaborate with one another.
 This is where City AI is both a bridge and an incubator pushing things onto a larger scale.